 Kidney trouble may come from stones, or the compromise of kidney function for many reasons including the ageing process.
 Not that long ago, it was believed that less protein in the diet would help kidneys function better, but more recent studies prove that, in fact, protein restriction is not required in the early stages of kidney failure.
 Protein restriction in late-stage failure may be necessary.

 Lowering the amount of phosphorus in the diet is the main goal when the kidneys need some help.
+Even when the diet itself is formulated to elp the kidneys, dog parents often feed treats that hinder rather than help.
+These treat recipes solve that problem.

 Vitamin D plays a critical role in cases of kidney disease.
 Read about it here.